Katie Raml is an Emmy award-winning journalist and anchor of ABC15 News at 4, 5, 6 and 10 p.m.

 After that, it was on to the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
 She graduated with a B.A. in Broadcast Journalism along with a minor in French.

-Katie says, “Mila is the light of our lives!
-We love being parents to such a happy girl!
-We are so grateful for every moment with her!”
-Besides hanging with family,she is a travel fanatic, a hiking addict, and an obsessed digital photographer.
+Besides hanging with family, she is a travel fanatic, a hiking addict, and an obsessed digital photographer.
 She recently ran a marathon for charity, became an avid online social networker, and attained her real estate license to better understand a changing housing landscape.

-She is also a volunteer with several Valley charities.
-She feels it's her responsibility to give back to the city where she grew up!
+Katie also volunteers with several Valley charities and says she feels it's her responsibility to give back to the city where she grew up!